This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 You're not part of the shows at Théâtre XIV, per se, but there's very little separation between the audience and the performances.
 If you're on a special date, you can get "love seat" tickets and sit in a two-person plush chair right up close to the action.
 The front row is so close, you can rest your drinks and treats on the stage!
 Plus, the actors escort you to your seats and serve you cocktails and food.
 You can even hang around afterward as though the venue was a regular bar, and sometimes the actors come out to mingle.

-Besides being part of a restaurant, itself an unconventional theatre space, what makes The Gallery unique is the intimate nature of the experience.
+What makes The Ruby Theatre unique is the intimate nature of your experience there.
 At a show like Drunk Shakespeare — where five actors, one drunk, stumble through a Shakespeare play — inhibitions and audience-performer boundaries are bound to be a little lower than usual.
 Especially since you as the audience are invited to drink along, too.
 For the price of a premium ticket, you can even become the "King" of the night, where you get to sit in a throne, get champagne and a crown, and have some decision-making powers throughout the play.
 Just don't let the power — or the booze — go to your head.

 Get Drunk Shakespeare tickets now.